hoangsonww/DocuThinker-AI-App/README.md

 - **API Documentation**: Swagger documentation for all API endpoints.
 - **Authentication Middleware**: Secure routes with Firebase authentication middleware.
 - **Containerization**: Dockerized the app for easy deployment and scaling.
-- **Continuous Integration**: Automated testing and deployment with GitHub Actions.
+- **Continuous Integration**: Automated testing and deployment with GitHub Actions & Jenkins.

 <h2 id="technologies">⚙️ Technologies</h2>